MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

 - Added a new field in the output of `mdatp health` that can be used to query the enforcement level of the network protection feature.
 The new field is called `network_protection_enforcement_level` and can take one of the following values: `audit`, `block`, or `disabled`.
-- Addressed a product bug where multiple detections of the same content could lead to duplicate entries in the threat history.
+- Addressed a product issue where multiple detections of the same content could lead to duplicate entries in the threat history.
 - Other Product improvements.

 ### Jul-2022 (Build: 101.73.77 | Release version: 20.122062.17377.0)